kubeup/archon/README.md

 [![CircleCI](https://circleci.com/gh/kubeup/archon/tree/master.svg?style=shield)][circleci]

 Archon is an open source tool for cluster creation and daily operations.
-It is primarily targeted for Kubernetes clusters but extending to other distributed clusters should be easy due to its declarative nature.
+It is primarily designed for Kubernetes clusters but can easily be extended to other distributed clusters due to its declarative nature.

 Archon is designed following the principles of Kubernetes and it works as an extension of Kubernetes using [ThirdPartyResource].
 You can define your